needle-mirror/com.unity.recorder/Documentation~/RecordingTimelineTrack.md

 Use this section to [set up the properties of the selected Recorder](RecorderProperties.md).
 <br />Recorder properties include **Input**, **Output Format** and **Output File** properties.

-## Starting and stopping the recording

-- The recording automatically starts when the Timeline plays the Recorder Clip, according to the **Start** setting value of the clip.

-- The recording automatically stops when the Recorder Clip reaches its **End** setting value or if you manually stop the Timeline.

-See the [Timeline](https://docs.unity3d.com/Packages/com.unity.timeline@latest) documentation for more information about managing and playing Timeline tracks and clips.